 - Any other interactions your customer may have with you

-Each interaction contributes to the journey, with every touch point playing an important role in the overall customer satisfaction score.
+Each interaction contributes to the journey, and every touch point plays an important role in the overall customer satisfaction score.
 Consider every possible correspondence and how the customer feels about that specific interaction.
 What's the reaction on their end - and what can you do to improve it?

 Is your medium of communication even the best possible one?
-For example, could an interaction be re-routed to the self-service portal?
+For example, could it be better to re-route an interaction to the self-service portal?

-And remember, a journey doesn't end at ticket closure.
+Remember, a journey doesn't end with the closure of a ticket.
 How do you follow up the call?

 Creating a customer journey

-It is important to decide what you want your customer to experience, this will be the foundation for subsequent mapping.
-Also, don’t forget to consider all the departments your customer may encounter, your department may not be solely responsible for their overall experience.
+It's important to decide what you want your customer to experience.
+This will be your foundation for subsequent mapping.
+Also make sure to consider all the departments your customer may encounter.
+Your department may not be solely responsible for their overall experience.
 Think Enterprise Service Management - involve your colleagues!

-- Outline and describe the touch points, being careful to consider all the possible interactions.
+- Outline and describe the touch points and make sure you consider all the possible interactions.

-- Once you have achieved all of this, you can identify where improvements need to be made and how then can be made.
+- Once you've achieved all of this, you can identify where and how you can improve.

-These steps will help get you started but you should aim for continued development and improvement.
-With that in mind, it’s worth considering working in collaboration with your colleagues to decide how you want to improve and discuss why specific changes will be of benefit.
+These steps will help get you started.
+But it doesn't end there: you should aim for continuous development and improvement.
+With that in mind, it’s worth considering working together with your colleagues to decide how you want to improve and discuss why specific changes will help you.

-Customer Journey Mapping gives you the opportunity to identify and resolve potential issues before your customer begins their journey.
-The process of improvement takes time, focus on one critical area at a time to ensure meaningful change that will contribute towards improving customer journeys.
+Customer journey mapping helps you identify and resolve potential issues before your customer starts their journey.
+The process of improvement takes time, we know.
+Just focus on one critical area at a time to achieve meaningful change that'll help you improve your customer journey.